 - As a legume, it’s an excellent source of protein, devoid of saturated fats.
-Eating a bowl of soup made of organic green gram daily is a great way to meet the daily needs of protein requirements of our body.
+Eating a bowl of soup made of organic green grams daily is a great way to meet the daily needs of protein requirements of our body.

 - It helps you in maintaining good cardiovascular health.
 Eating organic green gram regularly helps you get rid of bad cholesterol and improve the flexibility of arteries and veins, excellent for your heart health and help to regulate blood pressure to healthy levels.

 - These beans are low in calories and rich in fiber.
-Eating a small cup of Organic Green gram soup on daily basis satiates your stomach, prevents your overeating habit.
+Eating a small cup of Organic Green gram soup on daily basis satiates your stomach, and prevents your overeating habit.

 - Rich source of Calcium which is required for strengthening bones.
-Sprouted green gram dal is good for bones for people of all age groups especially for women.
+Sprouted green gram dal is good for bones for people of all age groups, especially for women.